 A critical piece of our corporate responsibility efforts is operating a global supply chain that fosters safe, inclusive, and respectful workplaces wherever Disney-branded products are made.
 Disney has set labor standards for the tens of thousands of facilities that make Disney-branded products, whether we procure products from them directly or license our intellectual property to independent businesses that use their own supply chains and distribution networks.

-Our Board of Directors is currently comprised of 11 Directors that come from leading global organizations and strategically relevant industries, encompassing a diverse range of talents, skills, and expertise.
-In 2021, the Board added two new Directors–Amy Chang, veteran technology executive, and Calvin McDonald, Chief Executive Officer of Lululemon Athletica Inc. These Directors bring expertise in digital technology and the digital consumer experience.
-Our Directors reflect the diversity of the Company’s shareholders, employees, consumers, and communities.
-Currently, 7 out of 11 of our Directors represent gender, racial, or ethnic diversity, including our Chairman of the Board and all 4 committee chairs.
+Our Board of Directors is currently comprised of 11 Directors with relevant experience, including serving in leadership roles at major global organizations, and encompassing a diverse range of talents, skills, and expertise.
+Ten of those 11 Director nominees are independent, and all members of the Audit, Compensation, and Governance and Nominating Committees are independent.
+Our Directors reflect the diversity of the company’s shareholders, employees, consumers, and communities.
+Currently, 7 out of 11 of our Directors represent diverse gender, racial, or ethnic backgrounds.

 Disney is committed to conducting business in accordance with high standards of business ethics and complying with applicable laws, rules, and regulations.
 Our Standards of Business Conduct apply to all employees and provide resources and tools to promote ethical conduct and compliance with the law.
 Our Board of Directors is also expected to uphold these principles, as well as our Code of Business Conduct and Ethics for Directors.
 We regularly engage our leaders and employees on these Standards through training and other forms of communication, and employees and cast members can report ethical concerns to our internal alert hotline The Guideline.